-But Delhi also humbled me by both its simplicity and its complexity.
-For someone who had traveled extensively like me, New Delhi managed to surprise me at every turn.
+But New Delhi also has the power to humble by both its simplicity and its complexity.
+Even for experienced travellers like me, New Delhi will manage to surprise you at every turn.

-The city has what it takes to make you feel so small in a sea of millions of people, and yet to make you grow as a traveler by giving you the skills to get through all the chaos the city can provide.
+The city has what it takes to make you feel small in a sea of millions of people, and yet to make you grow as a traveler by helping you gain the skills to get through all the chaos the city can provide.
 It will also surprise you by sporadic times where all you see is nonsense.

-However all of this is not to say that there aren’t any sights in New Delhi, and that the city doesn’t deserve some of your time.
-New Delhi does have very good restaurants and street markets to visit, as well as some Forts and colorful streets to see and get lost in.
+All of this is not to say that there aren’t any sights in New Delhi, and that the city doesn’t deserve some of your time.
+New Delhi does have very good restaurants and street markets to visit, as well as some forts and colorful streets well deserving of your visit.